heena1512/code-challenge-mebank/MeBank/codechallenge/README.md

 # MeBank Coding Challenge

-This repository contains code that is a solution to the Relative Balance Calculator Coding Test as part of MeBank's interview process.
+This repository contains code that is a solution to the Code Challege by MeBank.

 ## Getting Started